Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 The little girl was the absolute image of her twin sister.

-Chief Constable Twittering was a martyr to acrophobia, but when Isabella la Gaya suggested a balloon ride (the Kursaal's triumphant emulation of the Montgolfier hot-air creation), masculine vanity dictated only a weak protest.
+Chief Constable Twittering was a martyr to acrophobia, but when Isabel la Gaya suggested a balloon ride (the Kursaal's triumphant emulation of the Montgolfier hot-air creation), masculine vanity dictated only a weak protest.

 UP AND AWAY (Episode 61)

-"To think these delicate attachments are all that prevent us from plumeting like a stone," said Isabella.
+"To think these delicate attachments are all that prevent us from plumeting like a stone," said Isabel.

 She raised a quizzical eyebrow.